Inclusive language guide for ICAS Members

 More useful examples

 - Phrases that are very specific to UK English, such as ‘it's raining cats and dogs’ may need to be explained to international colleagues or stakeholders.
-Similarly, some words used frequently in Scotland might confuse someone raised elsewhere in the UK.
+Similarly, vernacular words or phrases have the potential to be lost on broader audiences.

 - We may say something is ‘terribly good’.
 Does this mean it is good or bad?
 This is contradictory and confusing for international audiences and anyone who identifies with being on the neurodivergent spectrum, such as Asperger's and Autism.